Emergent Topology of Optimal Networks for Synchrony: Methods

 \subsection{Analytical gradients for strong coupling}

 Significant numerical acceleration can be obtained in the strongly coupled Kuramoto model with very large budgets.
-One can linearize the synchronization near perfect synchrony, obtaining the Synchrony Alignment Function (SAF) \cite{skardal2014optimal}
+To this end, one can assume a phase-locked state and linearize $r$ near perfect synchrony (i.e., $r\approx 1$) to obtain the Synchrony Alignment Function (SAF) \cite{skardal2014optimal} and its associated approximation